 It was born amongst the tangled roots of a twisted river birch.
 Its parents taught it to pick up the seeds that fell from the tree to plant farther along the creek.
 That was what its kind did, planted the wild trees along the rivers and creeks of the valley in the quiet nights.
 Its parents warned it to never go near the house on the ridge where people lived and children shrieked with laughter.
 It wondered what its parents would do, if they knew that not only had it been inside the house, but had found a shining boy to be its friend.
 None of its kind made friends with children.

 It loved the nights when the Elliott’s mother sat on the edge of the bed reading stories from a big book with a bright, red and gold cover.
 While she read of dragons and knights and Elliott sat quietly listening, it gazed lovingly at its boy from the headboard.
 Elliott never looked at it, just leaned into his mother and stared at the pages, pointing at the pictures.
-When his mother finished a story, the Elliott would beg her to read another.
-Some nights she read two or three, but always she stopped, put away the book and told him it was time to sleep.
+When his mother finished a story, Elliott would beg her to read another.
+Some nights she read two or three, but eventually she stopped, put away the book and told him it was time to sleep.
 Elliott would cry and beg her to please not leave him alone.

 “It is right there, Mom, on the headboard!
 Please!”